beekeeper-studio/beekeeper-studio/docs/user_guide/query-magics.md

   ]
 ```

-When selecing columns in your query, use the following QueryMagic format
+When selecting columns in your query, use the following QueryMagic format

 ```
 select a as  columnname__format__enum__enumname